 Scotland is littered with reminders of prehistoric peoples — especially in Orkney and along the coast of the Moray Firth — but the Clava Cairns are among the best-preserved, most interesting, and easiest to reach (but I'd skip them if you don't have a car).
-You'll find them nestled in the spooky countryside just beyond Culloden Battlefield.
+You'll find them nestled in the countryside just beyond Culloden Battlefield.

 Several times a day, Neil Ross presents a 45-minute demonstration of his well-trained sheepdogs on a farm outside Aviemore.
-The experience is vividly real and fascinating.
-You'll hunker down in a natural little amphitheater in the turf while Neil describes his work, he'll demonstrate why shepherds have used a crook for thousands of years, and explain why farmers get frustrated when "fancy people with numbers after their names" try to tell them how to manage their land.
+As Neil describes his work, he'll demonstrate why shepherds have used a crook for thousands of years, and explain why farmers get frustrated when "fancy people with numbers after their names" try to tell them how to manage their land.
 After the presentation, you'll meet (and pet) the border collie stars of the show, and may have the chance to feed some lambs or to try your hand at shearing sheep.
 If they happen to have a litter of border collie puppies, even those who dislike dogs may find it hard to resist smuggling one home.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.